 Life is in color, but black and white is more realistic. – Samuel Fuller

 Guys are simple and taking their photos is bliss, sometimes.
-And, simplicity wins the day oftentimes.
-Like this black and white picture taken along the side of a wall.
+Oftentimes, simplicity wins the day.
+Like this black and white picture, taken alongside a wall.
 Although he can be smiling, a serious look works well for this pose, too.

-8. His Regular Sports Session Gives Great Senior Picture, Too!
+8. His Regular Sports Session Gives Great Senior Pictures, Too!

-Don’t wait till too late to start racking your brain for senior photo ideas for your boy.
-On a regular day after or before one of his football games, take this great shot of your football player.
-Be sure to get one in color to show off the school colors, too.
+Don’t wait until it’s too late to start racking your brain for senior photo ideas for your boy.
+On a regular day, after or before one of his football games, take this great shot of your football player.
+Be sure to get one in color to show off the school colors.

 10. Secret Batman?
 Cool Senior Picture!

-Most boys have a comic book fan they won’t be dropping off any time soon, no matter how old they get.
+Most boys have a love for comic books they won’t be dropping any time soon, no matter how old they get.
 Does your son have one?
-Acknowledge it and help him show off his superhero status!
+Acknowledge it, and help him show off his superhero status!

 Ergonomics aside, except in formal settings, do our boys ever sit on a chair as we all do and should?
 Rarely!
 The backward chair pose is a go-to for guys, and it looks great for almost everyone!

-Get your son a picture all decked out in a nice suit.
+Take your son’s senior picture while he’s all decked out in a nice suit.
 Hey, even if we don’t much care for suits, everyone looks good dressed up now and then!
-Don’t be surprised if you shed a tear or two…doesn’t your boy look oh, so grown-up in a suit?
+Don’t be surprised if you shed a tear or two…doesn’t your boy look oh, so grown-up?!

 13. Go Outside!

-The hour before sunset and right after sunset is the best time to take portrait photos outside.
+As I mentioned above, the hour before sunset and right after sunset is the best time to take portrait photos outside.
 They call this the photography “golden hour”.
-Usually you will need a flash to front fill the faces, but boy, the results are awesome.
+Usually, you will need a flash to front fill the faces, but boy, the results are awesome.

-For a pose, put a hand in the pocket (make sure to keep their thumbs out) or have him rest an arm on his leg as he’s seated.
+For a pose, put a hand in the pocket (make sure to keep their thumb out) or have him rest an arm on his leg, as he’s seated.

 14. First Ride?
 Snap a Picture with that First Car

-We rarely can separate a boy and his first ride.
-He might have hated it a lot at first.
-In your defense on why he was getting that vintage hand-me-down ride, you said you wanted him to be safe, it was what you guys could afford and it was easy-to-ride.
-After all, always loved trying to drive a stick even before he started walking.
+We rarely can separate a boy and his first ride–even if he hated it a lot at first.
+In your defense, that vintage hand-me-down ride has kept him safe, and it was what you guys could afford.
+Plus, he always loved trying to drive a stick even before he started walking.
 Now that you can’t keep him away from that noisy ride, why not make it a part of his senior picture?

 15. Country Boy Look?
-An Empty Railroad Track’s All You Need
+An Empty Railroad Track Is All You Need

 What’s not to love about bridges.

-Not only do bridges have fantastic lines, like this one, but we also love their symbolism.
-Your son is in the last days of his senior year moving on to the next chapter of his life.
-His senior photo might as well feature a bridge.
-After all, isn’t life all about crossing bridges?
+Not only do bridges have fantastic lines, like this one, we also love their symbolism.
+Your son is in the last days of senior year, moving on to the next chapter of his life.
+His senior photo might as well feature a bridge during this transitional year!

 One of the best ways to effortlessly get beautiful shots is to catch your boy in his element.
 Is he a musician?
-Get a shot that focuses on his instrument, like this pose with a guitar.
+Get a shot that focuses on his instrument!

-Your boy is probably always on the basketball pitch either shooting hoops or lost in deep thoughts.
-We love the perspective of this basketball picture looking down from the hoop.
-Catch him during one of his sessions for this casual yet great photo which will be an amazing idea for his senior pictures.
+Your son is probably always on the basketball court–shooting hoops, or lost in deep thoughts.
+We love the perspective of this basketball picture, looking down from the hoop.
+Catch him during one of his sessions for this casual, yet great, photo.

-I’m yet to meet or hear of a wrestler who’s not proud of his sport and if your son is one, then this will also be an easy photoshoot session for both of you.
-You’re welcome to borrow our idea of our favorite wrestling photo… the shoes and headgear are hanging from a tree along with his medals.
+I’ve yet to meet or hear of a wrestler who’s not proud of his sport.
+If your son is one, this will also be an easy photoshoot session for both of you.
+You’re welcome to borrow our idea of our favorite wrestling photo… the shoes and headgear hanging from a tree, along with his medals.

-Whether he’s into sports, cars, music, or just looking downright handsome (maybe that’s more your goal than his), there are so many possibilities, these just scratch the surface.
+Whether he’s into sports, cars, music, or just looking downright handsome (maybe that’s more your goal than his), there are so many possibilities for your son’s senior pictures, these just scratch the surface.